-Clearing is a chance for students to look for a place if they don't have one after they get their exam results.
+Clearing is a chance for students to look for a place if they don't have one after they get their exam results or they change their mind and no longer want their firm choice.

 It's also the final chance for universities to fill any places they still have available.